-Frittata is one of my favourite meals.
+Vegetable frittata is one of my favourite meals.
 It’s tasty, healthy, kid (and baby) friendly, and really easy to make.
 Empty all the leftovers and odds and ends from your fridge into it, and this sheet pan frittata also happens to be very economical.

-If you have a baby like we do you can leave out the salt.
+If you have a young child you can leave out the salt.
 Cut off some little fingers of the finished frittata and watch them happily munch away.

 Zucchini, spinach, peas, green beans, salad onions, asparagus and cauliflower would all work, as long as you chop them finely so that you don’t need to pre-cook them.

 The amounts I’ve suggested are only a rough guide.
 Your frittata will still be delicious if you throw in a little more or less, although I like mine to be packed full of yummy ‘bits’.